Skip to content

 return users[0].name; // Returns 'John Doe'

-return users[1].email; // Returns 'jane.smith@example.com'
+return users[1].name; // Returns 'Jane Smith'

-Operators and Expressions
+Operators and expressions

-Operators are symbols used to perform calculations and comparisons in your JavaScript code.
+Operators are used to perform calculations and comparisons in your JavaScript code.
 Below are the principal categories of operators you will encounter:

-Arithmetic Operators:
+Arithmetic operators:

 These include +, -, *, /, and %, which perform addition, subtraction, multiplication, division, and modulus (remainder of division), respectively.